serebrov/serebrov.github.io/content/2012-02-20-selenium-run-on-virtual-display.md

     x11vnc -display :99
 ```

-Use vnc client (for example, [gtkvncviewer](https://launchpad.net/gtkvncviewer))  to connect to the localhost and watch tests.
+Use vnc client (for example, [gtkvncviewer](https://launchpad.net/gtkvncviewer)) to connect to the localhost and watch how tests are running.

 Links
 -----------------